The Governance Council

 - Dispute resolution procedures

-- Constitutional amendments (subject to supermajority vote)
+- Amendments to the Charter (subject to supermajority vote)

 - Admission of new Partners